CharredPicks

 For the Toppings:

 You don't need fancy gear, but a few key pieces make this so much easier.
-I use my Weber kettle grill for this recipe, though any grill will work.
+I use my Weber Original Kettle Charcoal Grill for this recipe, though any grill will work.
 A pizza stone or steel makes a huge difference in getting that crispy bottom crust.
-Check out our guide to the best pizza stones for grills if you need recommendations.

 Here's what I keep handy: